-CardiacCare allows users to customize data forms and collect data unique to that organization's reporting/tracking by allowing the organization to define custom data questions and custom data forms.
+CardiacCare allows users to customize data forms and collect data unique for reporting/tracking by that organization by allowing the organization to define custom data questions and custom data forms.

-A custom form would be used when an organization has a need to collect its own set of data points, which may not be related to any of the specific registry data forms.
+A custom form would be used when an organization has a need to collect their own set of data points, which may not be related to any of the specific registry data forms.
 For example, perhaps the organization has a procedure that needs data points tracked and metrics generated, but this is not a procedure currently part of the registries used by the organization.
-In this case, the organization would create its own data form full of custom questions to represent the data the organization wishes to collect, track, and analyze.
+In this case, the organization would create their own data form full of custom questions to represent the data the organization wishes to collect, track, and analyze.

 While custom questions can be used on a custom data form, they also can be used to extend a stock registry form.
-For example, an organization may wish to collect additional data points related to an Adult Cardiac procedure that is not part of the standard STS Adult Cardiac registry data form.
-In this case, the organization would create custom questions and then add those to the STS Adult Cardiac registry data form.
+For example, an organization may wish to collect additional data points related to an Adult Cardiac procedure, which are not part of the standard STS Adult Cardiac registry data form.
+In this case, the organization would create custom questions, and then add those to the STS Adult Cardiac registry data form.
 These questions would then appear for the data abstractors within their organization.
-This is advantageous since the questions being seen as "part" of the standard data form make it much less likely that an abstractor will forget to collect and enter that information.
+This is advantageous, since the questions being seen as "part" of the standard data form, make it much less likely that an abstractor will forget to collect and enter that information.

-This guide will review a sample scenario and provide additional reference information at the end.
+This guide will walk through a sample scenario, then provide additional reference information at the end.